High-Performance-Computing/Project/Solution.md

 - We save the weights at the final step of training.
 - We define a grid on the epochs for which we want to perform late resetting and save the weights during the training at every one of these epochs.

-<p align="justify"> Once this is done, ie we have the initial & final values of the weights, as well as the values of the weights at the treillis of epochs, we can start IMP, we:
+<p align="justify"> Once this is done, i.e. we have the initial & final values of the weights, as well as the values of the weights at the treillis of epochs, we can start IMP, we:

 - Define a grid of thresholds on the magnitude of the final weights
-- Compute the mask for every one of these thresholds -> one loop
+- Compute the mask for every one of these thresholds in a loop
-- For every masked network, retrain from every selected epoch (on a single node) -> 1 loop
+- For every masked network, retrain from every selected epoch (on a single node) in another loop

--
-These two for loops are where the parallelization occurs.
+These two "for" loops are where the parallelization occurs.

 #### Weights exploration

+To do this task we submit the different jobs using a bash file.
 We have 3538984 weights in our model.
 We studied the norms of the weights to decide on which thresholds to use for our masks.

 - The minimum weight norm is 0.0
 - The maximum weight norm is 2226.8171